 Under the National Accounting Standards, the following inventory valuation methods are mandatory: specific identification, first in first out (FIFO), and weighted average cost.
-Starting 1 January 2020, the last in first out (LIFO) inventory method of valuation has been introduced.
+Starting 1 January 2020, the last in first out (LIFO) inventory method of valuation has been reintroduced.

 Assets are generally valued at their acquisition cost, production cost, or market value.

 Starting 1 January 2020, transactions with capital assets performed by the companies shall not be subject to capital gain rules, general taxation rules being applicable.